 Steve Perry Net Worth

-Steve Perry Net Worth: Steve Perry is an American singer, songwriter, and musician who has a net worth of $60 million.
+Steve Perry is an American singer, songwriter, and musician who has a net worth of $70 million.
 Perry is best known for being the lead singer of the band Journey.
-Outside of Journey, Steve Perry has enjoyed a successful solo career, and has gained recognition in the music world for his phenomenal voice.
+Outside of Journey, Steve Perry has enjoyed a successful solo career, and is widely-considered to have one of the best voices in music history.

 As a teenager, Steve Perry attended high school at Lemoore, California.
 During his high school days, Perry became very involved with music.
 He joined the marching band and a number of bands outside of school with fellow students.
 After graduating from high school, Perry attended the College of the Sequoias and sung in the choir as a tenor.